Brampage/installation-macos/README.md

 6. Go to the subtab Window
 7. Set the style dropdown to: `Full-Width Bottom of Screen`
 8. Change the `transparancy` as you like

+To open files from the `ls` command, download files from remote hosts etc.:

+1. Open iTerm
+2. Click `iTerm` from menu
+3. Click `Install Shell Integration`

 ## Google Chrome Extensions